 ERC-20

-A token standard on Ethereum-compatible blockchains for fungible tokens.
-USDC is an ERC-20 token — each USDC unit is identical and interchangeable, similar to how each dollar bill is identical.
+A token standard on Ethereum-compatible blockchains for fungible tokens. pUSD and USDC are both ERC-20 tokens — each unit is identical and interchangeable, similar to how each dollar bill is identical.

 Custody Wallet